hyperledger-solang/solang/docs/language/functions.rst

 ``payable``, and ``fallback()`` must not be declared ``payable``.
 If a call is made with value and no ``receive()`` function is defined, then the call reverts, likewise if call is made without value and no ``fallback()`` is defined, then the call also reverts.

+The fallback function can defined in two ways.
+First, it can have no parameters or return values.
+Alternatively, it must have a ``bytes`` parameter and ``bytes`` return value.
+In this case, the parameter contains the undecoded input (also known as calldata or instruction data), and the return value is the raw return data for the contact.

 Both functions must be declared ``external``.